It is illegal for an employer to ask certain questions about a job applicant's or employee's criminal record.

 - A first conviction for drunkenness, simple assault, speeding, minor traffic violations, affray, or disturbance of the peace

-- Misdemeanors where the date of conviction or the end of any period of incarceration was more than five years ago, provided that there have been no subsequent convictions within those five years
+- Misdemeanors where the date of conviction or the end of any period of incarceration was more than three years ago, provided that there have been no subsequent convictions within those three years

 - Any record of a court appearance which has been sealed under state law

 - Anything pertaining to juvenile record, including delinquency and child in need of services complaints, unless the juvenile was tried as an adult in Superior Court

 An employer may not take action against an applicant or employee for answering an unlawful question untruthfully.

 It is also illegal for an employer to request from an applicant or employee a copy of a probation or arrest record or to ask for an application or employee to sign a release permitting access to such information.

 It is lawful for an employer to ask:

 - Have you ever been convicted of a felony?